Slash Your AI Costs With a Token Audit

-System Prompts: The Tax on Every Request
+System Prompts: A Tax on Every Request

-A 2,000-token system prompt doesn’t sound like much.
-But across 1,000 API calls per day:
+A 2,000-token system prompt across 1,000 calls/day:

 - 2M extra input tokens/day